Understanding Child Custody Laws

 Financial situation of each parent: Courts tend to favor a parent who can adequately provide for the children.
 It is important that you do not quit your job while trying to get custody.
 However, Courts can also impose child support orders.

-Home environment of each Parent: Courts try to place children in homes with safe and stable environments.
+Home environment of each parent: Courts try to place children in homes with safe and stable environments.

 Divorce: New York State has permitted no-fault divorce since 2012.
-However, a court may evaluate If the event that spurred the divorce or separation endangered the children in any way.
+However, a court may evaluate if the event that spurred the divorce or separation endangered the children in any way.

 Preferences of the children: Children are not forced to choose one parent over the other.
 However, if the child does have a preference, the court will typically place more weight on the child’s preference the closer a child is to age 18.
-The court will also examine the reason for the preference and if that is in the best interest of the child.
+The court will also examine the reason for the preference and whether that is in the best interest of the child.
 In this situation, however, it is important not to try to influence your child’s opinions about custody.
-Oftentimes, attempts to influence a child’s opinions concerning custody will reflect very negatively on that parent.
+Oftentimes, attempts to influence a child’s opinions concerning custody will reflect negatively on that parent.

 Observable behavior: Behavior in court will be monitored closely and plays a significant factor in determining custody.
-Being argumentative or hostile should be avoided while being respectful, cooperative and reasonable is seen as more favorable.
+Being argumentative or hostile should be avoided, while being respectful, cooperative, and reasonable is seen as more favorable.

 Collateral sources: Relevant counselors, school officials, or other family members may be asked their opinions as to which parent should have custody.